ilizma/Curriculum-Vitae-App/README.md

 #### Data module
 Provide, send or keep the data info that the app needs to work.
-I added a DataSource with the firestore connection to be easy to get the data, and I manage the caché inside the Repository.
+I added a DataSource with the firestore connection to be easy to get the data, and I manage the cache inside the Repository.

 #### Domain module
 The business logic.